Handgun Low Light / No Light Tactics

 • Handguns MUST BE UNLOADED in a holster, case or range bag BEFORE entering the building.

-• All firearms will be verified unloaded by the instructor(s) prior to entering the classroom.
+• All firearms will be verified unloaded by the instructor(s) prior to students entering the classroom.

 • All students must sign a Waiver and Release of Liability prior to live fire training, which will be completed in the classroom.